The UCSB Sociology Department will be accepting applications in the fall of 2022 for our fall 2023 admissions cohort.

 REQUIRED SUPPLEMENTAL APPLICATION MATERIALS: In addition to the submission of the Online Graduate Application and payment of the application fee, applicants are required to submit the following materials (all electronically within the online application):

-- Statement of Purpose, Personal Achievements/Contributions, and a Resume or Curriculum Vitae
+- Statement of Purpose, Personal History & Diversity Statement, and a Resume or Curriculum Vitae

 - Three Letters of Recommendation